 Yes, you absolutely can.
 Sarah's Daughters explicitly states that individuals other than the victim themselves are welcome to reach out on behalf of someone in need.
 This can be especially helpful if the victim is hesitant, overwhelmed, or unable to initiate contact themselves.

-If it's a non-emergency situation, you can find their contact details on Sarah's Daughters' official contact page.
-For emergencies, they recommend calling 911 or the 24-hour assistance line at 1-800-799-7233.Yes.
+If it's a non-emergency situation, you can find contact details on Sarah's Daughters' official contact page.
+For emergencies, we recommend calling 911 or the 24-hour assistance line at 1-800-799-7233.

 For anyone interested in attending, our weekly support groups you should reach out directly to Rev. Bertha Reels at 732-318-4116 to learn more or confirm participation.
 These groups can provide: